aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

-# Aerogear SimplePush Server WildFly module
+# Aerogear Simple Push Server WildFly module
 This project is a module intended to be used with the [Netty Subsystem](https://github.com/danbev/netty-subsystem)

 ## Prerequisites
-This project depends on _aerogear-simple-push_ which needs to be installed manually as it is currently not available in any maven repository.
+This project depends on [aergoear-simple-push-server](https://github.com/aerogear/aerogear-simple-push-server) which needs to be installed manually as it is currently not available in any public maven repository.

 It also requires that [Netty Subsystem](https://github.com/danbev/netty-subsystem) be installed on the local system, as this dependency is currently not available in a maven repository.